The fashion capital of the prehistoric world has been revealed

 So far, literally hundreds of spectacularly beautiful gold, ivory, rock-crystal, amber, greenstone, sea-shell, ostrich eggshell, flint and copper artefacts have been unearthed – despite the fact that only around 1 per cent of the site has so far been excavated.

-The detailed excavations which have been going on for the past two decades suggest that the site was a major international trade hub, attracting merchandise from literally thousands of miles away.
+The detailed excavations, which have been going on for the past two decades, suggest that the site was a major international trade hub, attracting merchandise from literally thousands of miles away.
 Scientific tests have revealed that the most exotic raw materials for the most upmarket fashion accessories, came from as far afield as Western Asia, sub-Saharan Africa, Sicily and northern Spain.

-So far, archaeologists – from the Spanish universities of Seville and Huelva and from Germany – have found dozens of deeply buried complete and fragmentary ivory figurines, drinking cups and ornamental combs, as well as jewellery and luxury furniture and garment decorations Most of the ivory is from African elephants – but some are from Asian ones which at that time still roamed the grasslands of western Asia.
+So far, archaeologists – from the Spanish universities of Seville and Huelva and from Germany – have found dozens of deeply buried complete and fragmentary ivory figurines, drinking cups and ornamental combs, as well as jewellery and luxury furniture and garment decorations Most of the ivory is from African elephants – but some are from Asian ones, which at that time still roamed the grasslands of western Asia.
 Archaeologists and other scientists from five UK universities and other research institutions have helped date and analyse many of the key finds.

 Gold – probably from southwest Spain – was used to produce eye-shaped solar religious symbols made of gold foil.
 The site has so far yielded two of these highly prized artefacts, the only ones ever found in western Europe.